akabuda050/event-bridge/README.md

 ## Example multi apps

 Out of the box we use Redis in order to publish and subscribe.
-So you need to setup Redis in your apps as well.
+So you need to setup Redis(should be shared between all apps) in your apps as well.

 - App 1
   - Install package `composer require jsonbaby/event-bridge`